-How do Jacob Lawrence’s painting, Langston Hughes’ narrative, Helene Johnson’s poem, and Paul Laurence Dunbar’s poem represent the life and changing roles of African Americans during the Harlem Renaissance and The Great Migration?
+How do Jacob Lawrence’s paintings, Langston Hughes’ narrative, and the poetry of Helene Johnson and Paul Laurence Dunbar represent the life and changing roles of African Americans during the Harlem Renaissance and The Great Migration?

 - Identify how the painting and poem reflect at least one aspect of modern life in the United States.

 - Examine how Johnson uses poetic devices, such as imagery, word choice, and rhythm, to create tone and meaning.

-- Analyze the way visual effects interact to create tone and meaning in Lawrence’s painting.
+- Analyze how visual effects interact to create tone and meaning in Lawrence’s paintings.

 - Compare and contrast the ways Hughes and Dunbar represent the role of African Americans in the past.